industrydive/django-cachebuster/README.rst

 Overview
 --------

-**django-cachebuster** is a Django app containing two template tags: ``static`` and ``media``.
-Each tag will use the file last modified timestamp by default to 'bust' web browser file caches.  ``static`` is meant for your site's JavaScript, CSS and standard images.  ``media`` is intended for user uploaded content like avatars, videos and other files.
+**django-cachebuster** is a Django app containing two template tags: ``cachebuststatic`` and ``cachebustmedia``.
+Each tag will use the file last modified timestamp by default to 'bust' web browser file caches.  ``cachebuststatic`` is meant for your site's JavaScript, CSS and standard images.  ``cachebustmedia`` is intended for user uploaded content like avatars, videos and other files.
 CloudFront and other content delivery networks are supported.

 Description